 These are my ideas, not laws carved into a stone tablet.

 Why is it that many of these players seem incapable of maintaining speed and intensity on runs, routes, or blocks?
 The season has been over for a while.
 Are they tired?

-What the coaching staffs are asking players to do often differs enough from their norm for 3-5 years that it’s difficult for them to change habits in an instant.
-Just as it look hundreds, if not thousands of reps to learn these skills, it will take more than a few reps in one practice to make the transition.
+What the coaching staff is asking players to do often differs enough from their norms for 3-5 years that it’s difficult for them to change habits in an instant.
+Just as it took hundreds, if not thousands of reps to learn these skills, it will take more than a few reps in one practice to make the transition.